mobilecoinfoundation/mobilecoin/consensus/service/README.md

     Attestation with Intel's Attestation Service (IAS) requires the nodes making the request to be linked to a developer account on their platform.
 When running the consensus service, you will provide both the `IAS_API_KEY` and `IAS_SPID`, which you can obtain by registering with the [Intel SGX Portal](https://api.portal.trustedservices.intel.com/EPID-attestation).

     * Choose Dev for a developer network, or Prod for the TestNet.
     * Choose Linkable (name base mode).
-This allows other nodes in the network to blacklist nodes who are misbehaving by submitting too many attestation requests.
+This allows other nodes in the network to blocklist nodes who are misbehaving by submitting too many attestation requests.
 If you choose Unlinkable, your node will be denied peer connections.

     >Note: You will provide the access qualifier when you run consensus, to indicate which Attestation endpoint to hit, via `IAS_MODE=DEV` or `IAS_MODE=PROD`